 For many, “creative” is a scary word.
 For others, a badge of honor to be worn and flaunted.
-But to the true creatives, it simply describes who they are, what they do, and how they do it.
+But to the true creatives, it merely describes who they are, what they do, and how they do it.

 Webster’s defines creative as,